 Whatever it is you need or want to do, there is no reason not to motivate.
 Organizing motivation helps.

 Personal Rule: If I tell others I will attend, then I have to make it a priority.
 This works well with just-after-the-crack-of-dawn yoga classes at Sonido Selva.

-Whatever you have to do, put it in front of you (if possible).
-For instance: cutting nails.
+Put what you have to do in front of you (if possible).
+For instance, cutting nails.
 If I notice that my toes or fingernails need clipping, I put the clipper out where I can see it.
 That way it’s right in front of me and will get done on autopilot since that rule is embedded in my being.
 If I put something in front of me, I must do it.
 It eventually became subconciously automed in my mindset.

 Drink a couple of glasses of water first thing in the morning.
 One of the first things I do is drink as much water as possible, ideally a couple of glasses.
-This is a fantastic way to wake the organs and the rest of the body.
+This is a fantastic way to wake the organs and the rest of the body up.
 And it tends to aid in bowel action.
 It’s great to empty them first thing in the morning.
 It helps to put a glass somewhere so you will see it when you get out of bed.

 Try not to eat until noon or later.
-I don’t manage this every day, but it is typically what I shoot for.
+I don’t manage this every day, but it is typically what I should shoot for.
 This is a personal rule that becomes super easy, fast.
 Daily, I typically like to strive to eat in a four-hour window.
 This gives my digestive tract, stomach and the entire body a 20-hour rest from processing food, and paradoxically, this non-eating creates more energy.
 Sometimes after I eat I think:

 If I want to set a half hour or hour to reading, ideally in a hammock, I utilize my old Nokia phone’s alarm clock.
 When the alarm goes off, I have completed my consistent reading goal.
 If I feel like I am able to make the time, there is the option to continue reading.

-There are many more habits, rules and intentions I would like to continue employing.
+There are more habits, rules and intentions I would like to continue employing.
 The goal is constant baby steps.
 Accept setbacks because they are part of the journey.
 And enjoy the great improvements, efficiency and overall wellness that is created and enhanced by implementing intentions for wellness.

 Are there any personal rules or intentions that you have been successful with?
 Feel free to leave a comment below.